 Since 1973, the Volvo Ocean Race has provided the ultimate test of a team and a human adventure like no other.
 The 2017-18 edition will cover 45,000 nautical miles, across four oceans, touching six continents and 12 landmark Host Cities.
 Starting with this edition, the Volvo Ocean Race has put sustainability at its heart and is focusing on the rapidly growing and critical problem of plastic polluting the ocean.

-A total of 2.4 million people visited the Race Villages in the last edition, to get a first-hand taste of the race.
-Tens of millions more followed the action on digital platforms, and this time fans will partake in sustainability solutions at each stopover and engaged with online content regarding ocean health issues.
+Millions of people visited the Race Villages in the last edition, to get a first-hand taste of the race.
+Many more followed the action online, and this time fans will partake in sustainability solutions at each stopover and engaged with online content regarding ocean health issues.